G303K/Module-6-Challenge/README.md

 After the search button is clicked the user will be presented with current weather condtions for that city and be given a 5-day forecast.

+The cities that the user has input will be saved  below and can be clicked on displaying data pertaining to that city.

 ## Deployed application
 - https://g303k.github.io/Module-6-Challenge/